Australia on the United Nations Human Rights Council 2018-2020

 Foreign Minister Payne represented Australia at the High Level Segment of the 40th Human Rights Council session in Geneva on 25 February 2019.

 Minister Payne delivered Australia’s national statement to the HRC High Level Segment, which reaffirmed Australia’s human rights priorities and reiterated our concerns over key human rights situations.
 The statement reiterated the five key pillars which guide Australian advocacy on the Council.

 Launch of Australia’s inaugural Human Rights Council Membership

-Then Minister for Foreign Affairs the Hon Julie Bishop MP launched Australia’s UN Human Rights Council (HRC) membership at a reception at Parliament House on Wednesday 7 February 2018, in the presence of Slovenia’s Ambassador to Australia, Her Excellency Ms Helena Drnovsek Zorko.
+Australia’s HRC membership was launched by then-Foreign Minister Julie Bishop at Parliament House on Wednesday 7 February 2018, in the presence of Slovenia’s Ambassador to Australia, Her Excellency Ms Helena Drnovsek Zorko.
 Slovenia held the HRC Presidency in 2018.

-The reception was an opportunity to celebrate Australia’s inaugural membership with representatives from member-nations of the Human Rights Council, commissioners from the Australian Human Rights Commission, parliamentarians and civil society organisations.
+The reception celebrated Australia’s inaugural membership with attendance by representatives from member-nations of the HRC, commissioners from the Australian Human Rights Commission, parliamentarians and civil society organisations.

-Australia’s Governor-General, His Excellency General the Honourable Sir Peter Cosgrove AK MC (Retd), gave Australia’s inaugural address to the HRC as a member on 26 February 2018.
+Australia’s then-Governor-General, His Excellency the Honourable Sir Peter Cosgrove AK MC (Retd), gave Australia’s inaugural address to the HRC as a member, on 26 February 2018.

 As the first country from the Pacific region to serve on the Council, Australia (along with newer Pacific members Fiji and the Republic of the Marshall Islands) is working to amplify the voices of our neighbours and highlight collection actions undertaken in the Pacific.